alljoyn/extras-webdocs/docs/develop/tutorial/ios.md

 #### Test directory

-The Test directory contains a few tests that can be used to test the AllJoyn SDK.
+The Test directory contains a few tests that can be used to test the AllJoyn build.

 ### Overview of files in the samples